alephium/www/src/content/blog/draft_The-Stateful-UTXO-is-an-evolution-from-the-UTXO-model-and-the-Account-model-93df94f064ed/index.md

 ---
-title: 'The Stateful UTXO is an evolution from the UTXO model and the Account model.'
+description: Stateful UTXO Definition
 draft: true
-description: 'Stateful UTXO Definition'
+title: The Stateful UTXO is an evolution from the UTXO model and the Account model.
 ---

 ###